admonterso/rc522-rfid-stm32-read-write/README.md

-# -admonterso-rc522_rfid-stm32-read-write
+# Read/Write data on Mifare Classic using STM32 and RC522 RFID reader.
-this example shows how to write 16 byte token with rc522 on Mifare classic cards
+This example shows how to write 16 byte data (token) with RC522 on Mifare Classic cards.

 I am using STM32f103cbt6. (bluePill) and CUBEMX IDE